B.A. Inclusive Education

 What is Inclusive Education?

-An Inclusive Education program prepares teachers to meet the needs of ALL students in the classroom, including those from diverse racial, cultural, linguistic, socioeconomic backgrounds as well as students with disabilities.
+An Inclusive Education program prepares teachers to meet the needs of all students in the classroom.
 Candidates will earn two state certifications in this 4-year program (120 credits total) – 1) an initial license in Elementary Education and 2) a Teacher of Students with Disabilities (TOSD) endorsement.
 Graduates of this program will be able to implement content-rich interdisciplinary learning experiences which address the learning needs of all students, utilizing a strengths-based perspective to differentiate and adapt instruction for individual learners.
 Graduates of this program will also be able to create communities of learning based on social justice and culturally relevant pedagogical practice.

 Program Coordinator